 MS Bremen itinerary program is based on South America cruises to Amazon River and Antarctica, Europe (Iceland and Norway) and Caribbean, with Transatlantic repositioning crossings.

+MS Bremen has a total of 80 cabins (all of which Oceanview, 16 Balcony, 2 Suites) in 7 grades.
 Staterooms onboard feature luxurious amenities like dvd player, flat screen television, individual air conditioning, minibar, in-room safe and plush bathrobe.
 All staterooms are outside.
 Handicapped accessible cabins are also available.
 The suites feature balconies and private sitting areas.

-Dining options - Food & Drinks
+Shipboard dining options - Food and Drinks

 MS Bremen dining options include the Restaurant, featuring open seating breakfast and lunch and the more casual Lido Grill.

-Entertainment options - Fun & Sport
+Shipboard entertainment options - Fun and Sport

 MS Bremen wiki

 - Bremen is the smallest cruise ship in Hapag Lloyd's cruise fleet, but also the toughest vessel of them all.
 It has the highest ice-class (E4 ice rating) awarded to a passenger ship and is well-equipped to glide among the Arctic's and Antarctica's glaciers.
-The other Hapag-Lloyd expedition cruise ship is ms Hanseatic.

 - MS Bremen provides a contingent of 12 zodiacs, so passengers can easily become part of the surrounding nature.
 These small boats are launched at all hours, day and night, during voyages close to the poles.